Downton Abbey: Series 1 (2010)

-The first series, comprising seven episodes, explores the lives of the fictional Crawley family, the hereditary Earls of Grantham, and their domestic servants.
-The storyline centres on the fee tail or "entail" governing the titled elite, which endows title and estate exclusively to male heirs.
+The first series, comprising seven episodes, explores the lives of the fictional Crawley family, the hereditary Earl of Grantham, and their domestic servants at the family estate in Yorkshire region.
+The storyline centres on the fee tail, or "entail", governing the titled elite, which endows title and estate exclusively to male heirs.
+Common recovery had been developed in the fifteenth century as a means of ending an entail.
+This did not stop the practice and in the seventeenth century lawyers developed strict settlement as a means of enforcing entail.
+The Settled Land Acts 1882 to 1890 finally allowed strict settlements to be broken by agreement with the next heir, except where he was a minor.

 As part of the backstory, the main character, Robert Crawley, Earl of Grantham, had resolved his father's past financial difficulties by marrying Cora Levinson, an American heiress.
 Her considerable dowry is now contractually incorporated into the committal entail in perpetuity; however, Robert and Cora have three daughters and no son.

 As the eldest daughter, Lady Mary Crawley had agreed to marry her second cousin Patrick, the son of the then-heir presumptive James Crawley.
-The series begins the day after the sinking of the RMS Titanic on 14/15 April 1912.
+The series begins the day after the sinking of RMS Titanic on 15 April 1912.
 The first episode starts as news reaches Downton Abbey that both James and Patrick have perished in the sinking of the ocean liner.
-Soon it is discovered that a more distant male cousin, solicitor Matthew Crawley, the son of an upper-middle-class doctor, has become the next heir presumptive.
-The story initially centres on the relationship between Lady Mary and Matthew, who resists embracing an aristocratic lifestyle, while Lady Mary resists her own attraction to the handsome new heir presumptive.
+The family then learns that a more distant and unknown male cousin, solicitor Matthew Crawley, the son of an upper-middle-class doctor, has become the next heir presumptive.
+The story initially centres on the relationship between Lady Mary and Matthew, who resists embracing an aristocratic lifestyle, while Lady Mary resists her own attraction to the new heir presumptive.